Finer geometry of planar self-affine sets: Introduction

 A recent breakthrough is the article of B\'ar\'any, Hochman, and Rapaport \cite{BHR} where the authors proved that under the strong separation condition and mild assumptions on the linear parts, the Hausdorff dimension of $X$ equals the affinity dimension, a natural upper bound stemming from the definition of the self-affine set.
 The corresponding result for self-similar sets, a sub-class of self-affine sets where the linear parts are assumed to be constant times orthogonal matrices, was proved by Hutchinson \cite{Hutchinson1981}.
 He also showed that the strong separation condition implies the positivity of the Hausdorff measure.
-A folklore open question, exclipitly stated in Falconer \cite[\S 2]{Falconer1992}, asks whether there exist a characterization or even sufficient conditions for the positivity of the Hausdorff measure of self-affine sets.
+A folklore open question, explicitly stated in Falconer \cite[\S 2]{Falconer1992}, asks whether there exists a characterization or even sufficient conditions for the positivity and finiteness of the Hausdorff measure of self-affine sets.

-\begin{vague-question} Is it possible to characterize the positivity of the Hausdorff measure of a self-affine set? \end{vague-question}
+\begin{vague-question} Is it possible to characterize the positivity and finiteness of the Hausdorff measure of a self-affine set? \end{vague-question}

-B\'ar\'any, Hochman, and Rapaport \cite{BHR} also improved what the classical Marstrand's projection theorem gives for planar self-affine sets by showing that the Hausdorff dimension of the projection is either preserved for all directions or is equal to one.
+B\'ar\'any, Hochman, and Rapaport \cite{BHR} also improved what the classical Marstrand projection theorem gives for planar self-affine sets by showing that the Hausdorff dimension of the projection is either preserved for all directions or is equal to one.
 A complementary concept to projections is that of slices.
-The classical Marstrand's slicing theorem shows that almost every slice has Hausdorff dimension at most the surplus dimension of the projection.
-An immediate question here is whether the slicing theorem on self-affine sets could also be improved for all slices.
-Perhaps a bit surprisingly, besides some specific cases almost nothing is known about this.
+The classical Marstrand slicing theorem gives that almost every slice has Hausdorff dimension at most the surplus dimension of the projection.
+Existing results therefore identify the almost-everywhere behavior, but they do not determine whether slicing bounds can hold for every slice in this non-carpet regime.

 \begin{vague-question} Is the Hausdorff dimension of every slice of a self-affine set at most the surplus dimension of the projection? \end{vague-question}